gobitfly/eth2-knowledge-base/glossary.md

 **Validator Lifecycle:**

 **1. Deposited:**
-  32 ETH has been deposited to the ETH1 and this state will be kept for around 7 hours to protect from the ETH1 chain attacks
+  32 ETH has been deposited to the ETH1 and this state will be kept for around 7 hours to protect from ETH1 chain attacks.

 **2. Pending: waiting for activation on ETH2**